tiinkste/Lab02-Template/README.md

 Pa<->Pb: <float>
 ```

 Where `a` and `b` is the number of the point with `a < b`, and `<float>` is the distance between them, rounded to **two decimal places**.
-You should only print the smallest distance out of all the possible combinations of points.
+You should only print the smallest distance out of all the possible pairs of points.
 Note that the **distances should be compared before rounding**.
-If there are multiple that have the same distance, you must print all of them like so:
+If there are multiple pairs that have the same distance, you must print all of them like so:

 ```
 Pa<->Pb: <float>